netscianalysis/netsci/README.md

 #define NETSCI_ROOT_DIR ""

 /* Create a new double CuArray instance.
 We're using a double vs. float
- * here because the numpy array was a float64 array.
+ * here because the numpy array is a float64 array.
 If you tried
  * to load this file into a CuArray<float> it would cause a
  * segmentation fault.*/
 CuArray<double> *cuArray = new CuArray<double>();